doxigo/multicurrency-invoice-splitter/README.md

 ## Features

-- Add multiple payees and their respective invoice amounts
-- Specify invoice currency and received payment currency
+- 💱 **Multi-Currency Support**: Support for both fiat currencies and cryptocurrencies with easy dropdown selection
-- Calculate fair share distribution based on the converted total received amount
+- 📊 **Real-time Calculations**: Calculate fair share distribution based on the converted total received amount
+- ⌨️ **Keyboard Shortcuts**: Press Enter to quickly add items
+- 💾 **Auto-Save**: Automatically saves your work to localStorage
+- 📋 **Export Results**: Copy results to clipboard or download as CSV
+- 📈 **Detailed Summary**: View total amounts, conversion rates, and percentage breakdowns
-- Responsive design that works on both desktop and mobile devices
+- 🎨 **Responsive Design**: Works seamlessly on desktop and mobile devices
+- 🧹 **Clear Session**: Reset all data with one click
-- Built with React and styled using shadcn/ui components
+- 🚀 **Built with**: Next.js 14, React, TypeScript, and shadcn/ui components

 ## Installation